-To change the target temperature (set points), press SET key momentarily.
-The controller will show CSP (Cooling set point), press SET again will show HSP (heating set point).
-When the controller shows CSP or HSP, use Up or Down key to change the value.
-Then press SET key to confirm the change.
-See figure 2 for details
+To change the target temperature (set points), press the SET key momentarily.
+The controller will show the CSP (Cooling set point); if you press the SET key again, it will show the HSP (heating set point).
+When the controller shows CSP or HSP, use the Up or Down key to change the value.
+Then press the SET key to confirm the change.
+See figure 2 for details.

-To change the system parameters, press SET key for 5 seconds, the controller will enter the parameter set up mode.
+To change the system parameters, press the SET key for 5 seconds.
+The controller will then enter into parameter menu.
 The first parameter AH will show on the display.
-Use Up or Down key to modify the parameter value.
-Then press SET key to confirm the change.
+Use the Up or Down key to modify the parameter value.
+Then press the SET key to confirm the change.
 The display will show the parameter again.
 Press the SET key to show the next parameter.
 The instrument will automatically exit if no key is pressed for 10 seconds.
 See figure 3 & table 1 for details.